Bougakov/Micromake-D1-3D-printer/EEPROM settings.md

     - Arduino Uno:        1kb EEPROM storage.
     - Arduino Mega:       4kb EEPROM storage.

-    Rather than hard-coding the length, you should use the pre-provided length function.
-    This will make your code portable to all AVR processors.
   ***/

   for (int i = 0 ; i < EEPROM.length() ; i++) {